 Natural habitat areas are the result of a reclassification of the Ministry of Environment and Forestry map (2017) into natural vegetation classes and artificial classes (urban areas, crops, etc.) present in climatically suitable areas for cacao (both current and potential) in present time.
-Protected areas are overlaid on the top, allowing to visualize which areas may be more at risk of land use conversion (Figures 9 and 10).
+Protected areas are overlaid on the top, allowing to visualize which areas may be more at risk of land use conversion (Figures 11 and 12).

-Indonesia is characterised by biodiversity hotspots with extremely high species richness and endemism (range rarity) values (Appendix 4.1 map 1).
-Biodiversity intactness can be considered in light of land use (see Figure 7 in combination with Appendix 4.1 map 2): for example, intactness is low in the largely agricultural areas of Sumatra and Java.
-Java shows widespread loss of intactness throughout the island.
-Sumatra and Kalimantan are more diverse; regions of concentrated oil palm plantations in the centre of the islands (not shown on maps) display the lowest values of intactness recorded, whereas northern regions are largely intact.
-There are of high biodiversity intactness and species richness in suitable natural areas for cocoa that are not protected (e.g. in Sulawesi, the Banda Arc, and Papua) (Figures 9 and 10).
+Indonesia is characterised by biodiversity hotspots with extremely high species richness and endemism (significance) values (Appendix 4.1 map 1); however, biodiversity is being significantly degraded by land conversion and degradation with an average loss of local biodiversity intactness of 14.45% across Indonesia.
+Regional differences are evident.
+Java shows widespread loss of biodiversity intactness throughout the island, whereas Sumatra and Kalimantan are more diverse; regions of concentrated oil palm plantations in the centre of the islands (not shown on maps) display the lowest values of intactness recorded, whereas northern regions are largely intact.
+There are areas of high species richness and biodiversity intactness in suitable natural areas for cocoa that are not protected (e.g. in Sulawesi, the Banda Arc, and Papua) (Figures 11 and 12).
 This means that they may be at risk of conversion from cocoa expansion if these areas are not protected